Prabesh01/Discord-bots/messed-up/README.md

 # Ignore this directory.
-These are the scripts I tried, which works fine but is all messedup and isn't trustworthy.
+These are the scripts I tried, which works fine but is all messed up and isn't trustworthy.
+_You can see this code for reference on how not to code a bot_

 #### routiney.py